ArpitSharma2800/Unit_testing_nodejs/Readme.md

 [__Chai Http__](https://www.chaijs.com/plugins/chai-http/) is HTTP integration testing with Chai assertions.

+[__chai-json-schema__](https://www.chaijs.com/plugins/chai-json-schema/) is a plugin with assertions to validate values against JSON Schema v4.

 ## Features

 - Mocha and Chai are two JavaScript frameworks commonly used together for unit testing